matm/jQuery-File-Upload-Wiki/Demo-implementation.md

-The [jQuery File Upload Demo](http://blueimp.github.com/jQuery-File-Upload/) is hosted on GitHub, but the files are uploaded to [App Engine](http://code.google.com/appengine/) (AppID *jquery-file-upload*).
+The [jQuery File Upload Demo](http://blueimp.github.com/jQuery-File-Upload/) is hosted on GitHub, but the files are uploaded to [Google App Engine](http://code.google.com/appengine/).

 The files are publicly accessible, but without a public file listing nobody will see your test uploads if you don't forward someone the download links.
 Every file will be automatically deleted after 5 minutes, but might be longer accessible due to caching.